77zv/ugc-ai/README.md

 # AI Script Personalization Tool

-An AI-powered content repurposing system that transforms reference marketing scripts into personalized, authentic founder stories using RAG (Retrieval-Augmented Generation), semantic search, and LLM rewriting.
+An AI-powered content repurposing system that transforms reference marketing videos and scripts into personalized, authentic founder stories using RAG (Retrieval-Augmented Generation), GPT-4 Vision, Whisper, and semantic search.

 ## 🚀 What It Does

+### Option 1: Video Processing (Full Pipeline)
+Takes any UGC/marketing video and automatically:

+1. **Detects scenes** - Identifies scene changes and transitions
+2. **Extracts screenshots** - Captures key frames for each scene
+3. **Describes visuals** - Uses GPT-4 Vision to understand what's happening on screen
+4. **Transcribes audio** - Converts speech to text with Whisper API
+5. **Aligns content** - Matches dialogue to corresponding scenes with timestamps
+6. **Personalizes script** - Rewrites dialogue based on your real story

+### Option 2: Script Personalization
-Takes generic UGC/marketing scripts and automatically personalizes them based on your real story, achievements, and brand voice by:
+Takes existing scripts and automatically personalizes them by:

 1. **Analyzing** each line's rhetorical role (hook, backstory, credibility, proof, lesson, CTA, filler)
 2. **Retrieving** relevant context from your personal memory database using semantic search